dkeenan7/LyteFyba/PCB/Readme.txt

 Rotation Procedure
 ==================
+Click in space to deselect all
-Context menu in space and select Clear Copper
+Context menu in space and choose Clear Copper
-Hover over the left terminal pad; context menu Group / Select Group Press R twice
+Context menu on the left cell-terminal pad and choose Group / Select Group Press R twice
-Press shift-"+" and enter 2440 into the X field
+Press shift-"+" and enter 2440 into the X field and OK Click in space to deselect all
-Click in space; context menu Pour Copper
+Context menu in space and choose Pour Copper
-Invert the arrows near the terminal pads
+Context menu on the arrow near the left cell-terminal pad and choose Group / Select Group Press F
+Press shift-"+" and enter 1780 into the X field and OK

 Panelisation Procedure
 ======================
 Copy or Save As the .pcb file to a suitable name
-Zoom out; leave room below; ensure all layers are visible; frame select the whole board Deselect board outline; copy; paste
+Zoom out; leave room below; ensure all layers are visible Frame select the whole board including the squiggle-join cutouts above Deselect board outline; copy; paste
 When the Paste Net dialog comes up, select All No
 Drag the selected board south until the dx coordinate near the right end of the